LevelHome/simplicity_sdk/app/bluetooth/example_host/bt_cs_host/readme.md

 This will create one initiator and one reflector instance on the NCP.

-The initiator instance starts to scan for usable reflectors, and initiates a connection to it.
-When connected, the Initiator component starts measuring distance.
+The initiator instances are scanning for usable reflectors, and initiate a connection to it.
+When connected, the Initiator component starts the CS procedure.
+The initiator estimates the distance, and displays them in the command line terminal.
+Reflector instances are advertising with device name "CS RFLCT".

-The reflector instance starts advertising.